terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 * `default_storage_class_storage_profile`: Storage profile to use for the default storage class, for example `*`.
 * `default_storage_class_delete_reclaim_policy`: Set this to `true` to use a "Delete" reclaim policy, that deletes the volume when the PersistentVolumeClaim is deleted.

-To create a valid input for the `capi_yaml` placeholder, a [CAPVCD][capvcd] YAML is required, which describes the TKGm cluster to be created.
+To create a valid input for the `capi_yaml` placeholder, a [CAPVcloud][capvcloud] YAML is required, which describes the TKGm cluster to be created.
 In order to craft it, we need to follow these steps:

-* First, we need to download a YAML template from the [CAPVCD repository][capvcloud_templates].
+* First, we need to download a YAML template from the [CAPVcloud repository][capvcloud_templates].
   We should choose the template that matches the TKGm OVA.
 For example, if we uploaded the `ubuntu-2004-kube-v1.25.7+vmware.2-tkg.1-8a74b9f12e488c54605b3537acb683bc.ova` and we want to use it, the template that we need to obtain corresponds to v1.25.7, that is `cluster-template-v1.25.7.yaml`.